fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 "Structs vs Classes" is a real classic in interviews.

 It was a bit difficult to focus on the most important things here.
 I have two more pages of notes about capture lists and memory management in Swift.
 Maybe I add both topics to the list and make own sketchnotes for them or I can combine the topics with another topic.
-Let's see.
+Let’s see.

 So, this sketchnote contains (in my opinion) the most important differences between Structs and Classes in Swift, with some additional thoughts and a small chart about when (and why) to use an Enum, a Struct or a Class.